jeresig/pulley/README.md

 How to use:

-Start by configuring the repo and bug tracker details in the config.js file.
+Start by configuring the details in the config.json file.
 Once that's complete you can run the following command:

     node pulley.js PID # Where PID is the Pull Request ID